 With the New Year upon us, we can all look back and hope that we don’t make the same mistakes we made this last year.
-That would be a New Year Challenge.
+But we need to do more than just hope.
+We need to put more effort into our making our “hopes” actually happen.
+That is our New Year Challenge to you.

-As this New Year approaches, the following are tips, written by William Arthur Ward, that point out a few “Mistakes to Avoid.”
+As this New Year approaches, the following are tips, written by William Arthur Ward.
+They point out a few “Mistakes to Avoid.”
 William’s advice is capitalized.
-I added the scriptures and a few marriage tips below them.
-I hope they inspire you in the ways you need.
+But we also added scriptures and a few marriage tips below them.
+We hope they inspire you in the ways you need.

-This coming year, the following are some MISTAKES TO AVOID:
+This coming year, the following are some MISTAKES TO AVOID.
+Avoid dragging along:

 “Brothers and sisters, I do not consider myself yet to have taken hold of it.
 But one thing I do: Forgetting what is behind and straining toward what is ahead, I press on toward the goal to win the prize for which God has called me heavenward in Christ Jesus.